War in Europe Films

 WWII Stories Video

-The non-profit World War II Foundation’s Global Education Center is located at 344 Main Street in South Kingstown, Rhode Island.
-The center features over 3,000 WWII artifacts, a theater and library.
-It is open to students, educators and the public.
+The non-profit World War II Foundation’s Global Education Center features over 5,000 WWII artifacts, a theater and library.
+It is open to students, educators and the public

 The World War II Foundation raised the money for and dedicated the Richard D. Winters Leadership Monument in Sainte-Marie-du-Mont, Normandy, France.
 The 13 foot-high statue, in the likeness of Major Dick Winters, recognizes all those junior officers who led the way on D-Day, as well as all American Divisions and Corps who fought on June 6, 1944